Ayms/torrent-live/README.md

 ## Presentation

-This is based on the excellent [torrent-stream](https://github.com/mafintosh/torrent-stream) (with parts of [webtorrent](https://github.com/feross/webtorrent)) modules and is somewhere related to [torrent-mount](https://github.com/mafintosh/torrent-mount) but in a more simple way we believe.
+This is based on the excellent [torrent-stream](https://github.com/mafintosh/torrent-stream) (and common parts of [webtorrent](https://github.com/feross/webtorrent)) modules and is somewhere related to [torrent-mount](https://github.com/mafintosh/torrent-mount) but in a more simple way we believe.

 You just have to initiate a download (magnet:?xt=urn:btih:ef330b39f4801d25b4245212e75a38634bfc856e corresponding to myvideo.mp4) and open your browser on the file that is being downloaded (typically with an URL like file:///D:/torrent/torrent-live/store/myvideo.mp4)